Horrors of Spider Island

 Horrors of Spider Island (Ein Toter hing im Netz, "A Corpse Hung in the Web") is a 1960 West German horror film written and directed by Fritz Böttger, and produced by Gaston Hakim and Wolf C. Hartwig for Rapid-Film/Intercontinental Filmgesellschaft.
-The film stars Alexander D'Arcy as Gary Webster, a talent agent who invites several girls to a club in Singapore.
+The film stars Alexander D'Arcy as Gary Webster, a talent agent who invites several women to a club in Singapore.
 Their plane ride ends abruptly when they crash-land into the ocean.
 Webster and the women make their way to an island where they find a large spider web.
-A giant spider sinks its teeth into Webster which turns him into a mutant.
+A giant spider sinks its teeth into Webster, turning him into a mutant.

-The film was released in the United States in 1962, and has been released with various English titles including It's Hot in Paradise, Hot in Paradise, Girls of Spider Island, Horror On the Spider Island and Spider's Web.
-It was featured on the television series Mystery Science Theater 3000 in 1999.
+The film was released in the United States in 1962, and has been released with various English titles including It's Hot in Paradise, Hot in Paradise, Girls of Spider Island, Horror on the Spider Island and Spider's Web.